iterative/dvc.org/content/docs/command-reference/params/index.md

 In order to track parameters and hyperparameters associated to machine learning experiments in <abbr>DVC projects</abbr>, DVC provides a different type of
 dependencies: _parameters_.
-Parameters are defined using the the `-p` (`--params`) option of `dvc run`, using simple names like `epochs`, `learning-rate`, `batch_size`, etc.
+Params are defined in the `params` field of `dvc.yaml` or using the the `-p` (`--params`) option of `dvc run`.
+They usually have simple names like `epochs`, `learning-rate`, `batch_size`, etc.

 In contrast to a regular <abbr>dependency</abbr>, a parameter is not a file (or directory).
-Instead, it consists of a _parameter name_ (or key) to find inside a YAML 1.2, JSON, TOML, or [Python](#examples-python-parameters-file) _parameters file_.
-Multiple parameter dependencies can be specified from one or more parameters files.
+Instead, it consists of a _parameter name_ (or key) to find inside a YAML 1.2, JSON, TOML, or [Python](#examples-python-parameters-file) _parameters file_, where the _parameter value_ is specified.
+They allow you to define [stage](/doc/command-reference/run) dependencies more granularly, as changes to other parts of the params file will not affect the stage.

-The default parameters file name is `params.yaml`.
-Parameters should be organized as a tree hierarchy inside, as DVC will locate param names by their tree path.
-Parameters files have to be manually written, or generated, and these can be versioned directly with Git.
+The default parameters file name is `params.yaml` but multiple parameter dependencies can be specified from one or more params files.
+Param name/value pairs should be organized as a tree-like hierarchy inside (a dictionary), as DVC will locate param names by their tree path (e.g. `training.threshold`).
+Params files are typically written manually (or they can be generated) and they can be versioned directly with Git.

-Supported parameter _value_ types are: string, integer, float, and arrays.
-DVC itself does not ascribe any specific meaning for these values.
+Supported parameter value types are: string, integer, float, and arrays.
+DVC itself does not ascribe any specific meaning to param values.
 They are user-defined, and serve as a way to generalize and parametrize an machine learning algorithms or data processing code.

-DVC saves the param names and their latest values in the `dvc.yaml` file.
-These values will be compared to the ones in the params files to determine if the stage is invalidated upon pipeline [reproduction](/doc/command-reference/repro).
+DVC saves parameter names and values in the
+[DVC files](/doc/user-guide/dvc-files) in order to track them over time.
+They will be compared to the latest params files to determine if the stage is outdated upon `dvc repro` (or `dvc status`).

 > Note that DVC does not pass the parameter values to stage commands.
 The
 > associated command executed by `dvc run` or `dvc repro` will have to open and
 > parse the parameters file by itself, and use the params specified with `-p`.

-The parameters concept helps to define [stage](/doc/command-reference/run) dependencies more granularly.
-A particular parameter or set of parameters will be required for the stage invalidation (see `dvc status` and `dvc repro`).
-Changes to other parts of the dependency file will not affect the stage.
-This prevents situations where several stages share a (configuration) file as a common dependency, and any change in this dependency invalidates all these stages and causes their reproduction unnecessarily.
+Parameters prevent situations where several stages share a common dependency file (e.g. for configuration), and any change in this dependency invalidates all these stages, causing their reproduction unnecessarily.

-`dvc params diff` is available to show changes in parameters, displaying the param names as well as their current and previous values.
+`dvc params diff` is available to show changes in parameters, displaying their current and previous values.

 ## Options